 Another tool is one you may be more familiar with: 3D mammography.
 In tradition 2D mammography, the machine takes pictures from two sides of the breast and creates a flat image.
 In 3D mammography, or tomosynthesis, the scanner swivels in an are, taking several images and synthesizing them into a three-dimensional model.
 Radiologists examine the model layer y layer, like a deck of cards, to peek behind structures with breast tissue and search for elusive tumors.
 Through #d mammography has been in use for a few years, there is still much to learn about its role and effectiveness in detecting certain types of breast cancer.

 Naturally, health care research requires the collaboration of numerous organizations, physicians and individuals.
-The Scottsdale Medical Imaging (SMIL) Research Institute in dedicated to enhancing health by investigating the role of medical imaging in diagnosing and treating diseases.
+The Southwest Medical Imaging Research Institute in dedicated to enhancing health by investigating the role of medical imaging in diagnosing and treating diseases.
 SMIL is excited to be involved in four current breast imaging studies.
 Beloware details about each trial and how you can learn more about potentially joining studies that could help diagnose and treat future generations of women.

 Breast Imaging Studies

 Toray (Principal investigator Ronald Korn, MD, PhD - SMIL Oncology & Nuclear Medicine)